|Abbreviation||FT / PT|

 • Team building, collaborative design and construction project management

 • Understanding and managing interdisciplinary and cross-cultural differences in teams

 The programme is offered with contributions from local industry and internationally renowned visiting lecturers.
-It is professionally accredited by CIOB and RICS and professional accreditation is being sought from the Hong Kong Institute of Building Information Modelling and HKIS.
+It is professionally accredited by The Chartered Institute of Building (CIOB) and The Royal Institution of Chartered Surveyors (RICS) and professional accreditation will be sought from the Construction Industry Council (CIC-Accredited BIM Manager Course).